trans-travel/trans-travel/us/nd.md

-# USA - North Dakota
+# United States - North Dakota

 North Dakota has several negative laws towards trans people.
 Among these is a legal definition of sex that may be used to restrict the rights of